-Your experience of NHS Services
+Your experience of NHS services

-If you are unhappy with the treatment or service you have received from NHS services, you have the right to make a complaint, have it looked into and get a response.
+We welcome feedback about NHS services, both positive and negative.
+If you are unhappy with the treatment or service you, a relative or someone you care for has received from your local NHS, you have the right to make a complaint, have it looked into and get a response.

-- Who can help me in making a complaint?
+Who can help me make a complaint?

 Who can complain?

 Anyone can complain about NHS services or treatment they have received or if they have been affected by the actions or decisions of an NHS organisation or primary care practitioner.
 If you are unable to complain yourself, someone can act on your behalf with your consent.

 A complaint should be made within 12 months from the date the issue occurred or when it came to your attention.

 What happens if my complaint involves a number of different organisations?

 If your complaint involves more than one NHS organisation or the NHS and social care (provided by the local authority), you can make your complaint to just one of the organisations involved and they will liaise with the other organisations and arrange for you to receive a single, coordinated response.